high protein chicken alfredo bake

 Hi, I’m Helen Whitaker — welcome to Cookliva.

-There are nights when all I want is something creamy and comforting — the kind of dinner that makes everyone quiet at the table because they’re too busy enjoying their food.
+There are nights when all I want is something warm, creamy, and comforting — the kind of dinner that makes everyone quiet at the table because they’re too busy enjoying their food.
 But as much as my family loves a traditional Alfredo pasta, I don’t always love how heavy it can feel afterward.

 So instead of layering Alfredo sauce over pasta, I built a creamy baked dish centered around tender chicken, a lighter homemade Alfredo sauce, and low-carb ingredients that still feel indulgent.